outtaAR/artoolkit5/README.md

 #NOTE: the source code on the fork has been modified
- * Modification to this file Copyright (c) 2016 Verizon.
+ * Modification to this file Copyright (c) 2016 Catalyst Foundry.

 #Read me for ARToolKit